Table Talk: TV Masterchef judge goes back to his 1970s roots

 LONDON Gregg Wallace, a judge of the popular British television cooking competition Masterchef, has gone back to his roots with a new 1970s-inspired restaurant in Bermondsey, southeast London.

-Born in neighboring Peckham and a former Bermondsey resident, Wallace opened "Gregg's Table" last week in the Bermondsey Square Hotel with a retro menu inspired by food from the 1970s.
+Born in neighbouring Peckham and a former Bermondsey resident, Wallace opened "Gregg's Table" last week in the Bermondsey Square Hotel with a retro menu inspired by food from the 1970s.

 Wallace has been supplying fruit and vegetables to restaurants since 1989 but is now better known as co-presenter of the BBC's Masterchef series.